-My fundamental objective is to maximize the wellbeing of intelligences that experience subjectively positive and negative states of consciousness.
-To realize this goal, I simulate and analyze artificial societies populated with cognitively, emotionally, and socially plausible agents.
-To develop these agents, I plan to (a) utilize the Neural Engineering Framework to specify how biological brains represent and process information, (b) construct human-like agents by incorporating emotional and social modules into SPAUN, and (c) generate unique personalities for these agents by exposing them to unique developmental regimes.
+My driving purpose is to promote the wellbeing of intelligences that experience subjectively positive and negative states of consciousness.
+I believe the best way to realize this goal, for our species, is to simulate and analyze artificial societies populated with cognitively, emotionally, and socially plausible agents.
+My long-term research goals are oriented towards making this methodology scientifically plausible.
+To begin developing human-like AIs, I plan to (a) utilize the Neural Engineering Framework to specify how biological brains represent and process emotional and social information, (b) construct agents by incorporating emotional and social modules into SPAUN, and (c) generate unique personalities for these agents by exposing them to unique developmental regimes.
 With unlimited access to information in the simulation, I can (d) define quantitative measures of an agent's wellbeing based on its observed brain state.
 To maximize this quantity across an (e) artificial society composed of agents situated in a virtual environment, I will (f) design controlled experiments that investigate the personal and societal conditions which promote the greatest wellbeing, and finally (g) apply these results back to our reality for the same purpose.